eclopez/rectangular/README.md

 - Adding data to a scope doesn't have performance implications by itself since Angular doesn't iterate on properties, but rather on watchers.
 - Every watch's watch() is called during each call to $digest.
 - In short, **number of watchers has biggest performance impact**.
+- **$evalAsync** defers code that is guaranteed to run during the current digest iteration.
+(In contrast, the **$timeout** service lets the browser decide when to run the code which could be after any number of operations that may be made unnecessary by the current **$digest**.)

 ####Interesting readings:
 - http://alistapart.com/article/getoutbindingsituations

+####Interesting observations:
+- !! is a double negative shorthand that converts a var to a boolean.
+- watch() inside watches should be side-effect free.
+Bad idea for them to do anything other than returning a value.